 to the car and assist you bring in your pet.

-Admissions are best earlier in the day than later .. we understand of course that you would like to spend as much time as you can with your dog or cat before leaving
+Admissions are best earlier in the day than later .. we understand of course that you would like to spend as much time as you can with your dog before leaving

-them, however it is much better for them to have lots of time with staff and in the case of dogs, lots of time with their new friend and a staff member in one of the
+them, however it is much better for them to have lots of time with staff and lots of time with their new friend and a staff member in one of the

 activities gardens before the end of the day and being tucked up in bed.